PEtab-dev/petab_test_suite/README.md

 cover a test problem if any of those values matches the ground truth values up to some tolerance.

-The python module provides convenience functions for evaluation in [petabtests/evaluate.py](petabtests/evaluate.py).
+The python package provides convenience functions for evaluation in [petabtests/evaluate.py](petabtests/evaluate.py).

 -> [Overview of passed test cases for different tools supporting PEtab](https://github.com/PEtab-dev/PEtab#petab-features-supported-in-different-tools)